alexBlakeGoudemond/chatterbox-webhook-relay/api/chatterbox-api/ChatterboxApiREADME.md

 `scoop install mkcert`

-`mkcert -install` (install the local Certificate Authenticate in your system's trust store, allowing your browser and OS to trust the certificates generated)
+`mkcert -install` (install the local Certificate Authority in your system's trust store, allowing your browser and OS to trust the certificates generated)

 ### Generating Cert